 Applicants for the BSc Honours in Actuarial Studies must be able to satisfy the University's General Entrance Requirement and in addition, all applicants must have A-level Mathematics.
 Offers are normally made in terms of grades rather than UCAS Tariff points.

 Actuarial Science and Risk Management is one of the most popular degree courses at Queen's, where the number of applicants far outnumbers the places available.
 Part of the criteria used for making offers is by means of assessing an applicant's GCSEs.
-The best nine subjects are considered, with 4 points being awarded for an A*/9-8 grade and 3 points for an A/7 grade, B/6 and C*-C/5-4 grades are not scored.
-From 2021 entry, in view of the re-alignment of the A* with a Grade 9, scoring will change to 4 points for a Grade 9 and 3 points for Grades 7 and 8.
+The best nine subjects are considered, with 4 points being awarded for an A*/9 grade and 3 points for an A/8-7 grade.
+Grades B/6 and C*-C/5-4 are not scored.
 We initially make offers to those applicants who score a minimum of 34 points.
-During the admissions cycle we constantly review the admissions statistics comparing them to previous years, to assess if the point's threshold can be lowered and more offers made.
-For last year’s entry, the final threshold was 30 points.
+During the admissions cycle we constantly review the admissions statistics, comparing them to previous years, to assess if the points threshold can be lowered and more offers made.
+The number of points required to be considered for an offer varies every year depending on competition for places available, and cannot be predicted in advance.
+For guidance, for 2021 entry, the final threshold was 30 points.

 Applicants offering a range of other qualifications e.g. BTEC Extended Diplomas, Higher National Diplomas and Foundation Access courses are not normally considered unless the applicant is studying or has studied A-level Mathematics.